-- a.
-Perform hand hygiene prior to accessing supplies, handling vials and IV solutions, and preparing or administering drugs. - b.
-Prepare drugs and supplies in a clean area on a clean surface. - c.
-Use aseptic technique in all aspects of parenteral drug administration, drug vial use and injections.
+- b.
+Prepare drugs and supplies in a clean area on a clean surface. - Use aseptic technique in all aspects of parenteral drug administration, drug vial use and injections.
 Limit access to select trained individuals, if possible. - d.
 Never administer a drug from the same syringe to more than one patient, even if the needle is changed between patients. - e.
 Never store needles and syringes unwrapped, as sterility cannot be assured. - f.
 If an administration set is prepared ahead of time, all drugs should be drawn up as close to use as possible to prevent contamination.
 Once set up, an administration set should be covered. - g.
 Do not use intravenous solution bags as a common source of supply for multiple patients.
 Single Dose Vials, intended for single patient use, typically lack preservatives.
 The use of these vials for multiple patients carries substantial risk for bacterial contamination and infection. - h.
 Do not reuse single dose vials. - i.
 Always use a sterile syringe and needle/cannula when entering a vial.
 Never enter a vial with a syringe or needle/cannula that has been used on a patient. - j.
 Never combine or pool the leftover contents of single dose vials.